RJ722/marcgg.github.com/_posts/2018-05-19-why-use-coverage-to-find-which-python-code-is-run.md

 program.py:12: unused variable 'message' (60% confidence)
 ```

-As you can see, vulture also reports a confidence value which is a measure of how sure vulture is about that part of code being unused.
-This output can be made even more meaningful with the help of flags like `--min-confidence` and `--sort-by-size` which are self explanatory.
+As you can see, along with every result, vulture also reports a confidence value - which is a measure of how sure vulture is about that part of code being unused.
+This output can be made even more meaningful with the help of flags like `--min-confidence` and `--sort-by-size`.
+Read more about them [here](https://github.com/jendrikseipp/vulture/tree/master/README.rst)

 Owing to Python's dynamic nature, Vulture is likely to miss some dead code.
 Also, code which is only implicitly used is reported unused, such as overloading a parent class method, overriding methods of C/C++ extensions, etc.